agenteract/agenteract-swift/README.md

 The `projectName` should match the name in your `agenteract.config.js`.

-**Note:** The `AgentDebugBridge` automatically:
+**Important:** The `AgentDebugBridge` automatically handles everything internally:
-- Listens for deep link configuration (no additional code needed)
+- Deep link configuration handling (no code needed in your App struct)
+- WebSocket connection management (single connection for commands and logs)
-- Saves connection settings to UserDefaults
+- Saving connection settings to UserDefaults
-- Reconnects automatically when the app launches
+- Auto-reconnection when the app launches
+- Log streaming over the main WebSocket connection

+You don't need to create WebSocket managers, handle deep links manually, or add any code to your App struct.

 ### 3. Add Agent Bindings to Your Views